-Saturday, November 30, 2019 5:31 PM CityClerk 66-68 Queen's Road submission al Fublic Made
+Sent: Saturday, November 30, 2019 5:31 PM To: CityClerk

+To: CityClerk Subject: 66-68 Queen's Road

-My name is and I live at a second and I encourage the City to proceed with the proposed development.
+My name is and I live at and I live at and I encourage the City to proceed with the proposed development.
 Having additional residential development in abandoned properties in St. John's downtown core is very positive for the City.